General aviation in the United Kingdom

-General aviation in the United Kingdom encompasses a variety of commercial and non-commercial aviation activities.
+General aviation (GA) in the United Kingdom encompasses a variety of commercial and non-commercial aviation activities.

-The sector operates business jets, rotorcraft, piston and jet-engine fixed-wing aircraft, gliders of all descriptions, and lighter than air craft.
+The sector operates business jets, rotorcraft, piston and jet-engine fixed-wing aircraft, gliders of all descriptions, and lighter-than-air craft.
 Corporate aviation and air taxi services account for nearly half of the economic contribution made by the sector.
 Other commercial GA activities are aerial work, such as surveying, air ambulances, and flight training, which plays an important role in the supply of pilots to the commercial air transport (CAT) industry.
 Private flying is conducted for personal transport and recreation.
 It includes a strong vintage aircraft movement, and encompasses a range of air sports, such as racing, aerobatics, and parachuting, at which British teams and individuals have succeeded in international competition.